scottbw/analytics-udd/udd/period.md

 \* indicates that the property is the primary key for this entity.

 ###Description
-A period describes a institution's official start date and end date of time slices, such as academic years, terms and semesters.
-For the dates of an academic year, the PERIOD_CODE uses the fixed string "ACADYR".
-For other periods, PERIOD_CODE uses institution-defined code values in conjunction with the 4-digit value of the ACADEMIC_YEAR property to record the start and end dates of the specified periods.
+A period describes an institution's official start date and end date of time slices, such as academic years, terms and semesters.

 ##PERIOD_CODE
 ###Description